MSylvia/premium-messenger/readme.md

 - and copy the content to `/resources/default.resource`
 - run app

-## How can extend messenger independently?
+## How can I extend messenger independently?

 ### Server-side